isamaues/SinesTA/INSTALLATION_GUIDE.md

 If that is you case, follow all the instructions above.

 This process is the most complicated, and i'll also link the oficiall website so you can try both options.

-This step is the most complicated, and i'll also link the oficiall website so you can try both options.

 http://llvmlite.pydata.org/en/latest/admin-guide/install.html